ngoctnq/Oral-Comps-Assigning-Tool/README.md

 cd Oral-Comps-Assigning-Tool
 ./main.sh
 ```
 <sub>Note: This script, by default, will not use superuser privilege, and thus only install python modules locally for the current user.
 If this is were to install globally, `sudo` it.
-If you know how to use virtualenv, please fork.</sub>
+If you know how to use `virtualenv`, please fork.</sub>

 <i> Step 2:</i>
 Voila.
 Do what you want with the new generated `schedule.csv`.